AidanWoodard/Red_Solar--Custom_VR_Attachments_Capstone/README.md

 This project was my high school capstone project that combines a functional VR experience with custom VR controller attachments utilizing a bluetooth connection to the computer.
 Red Solar was the name of the video game.

 This project is not being maintained.
 If you'd like to learn more and see what the project looks like, visit the project's site here: https://sites.google.com/view/vr-capstone/home

+I apologize that the files are out of order.